CartoDB/carto-selfhosted-helm/customizations/README.md

 ### Requirements

-For using you own buckets you need 3 different buckets in your preferred Cloud provider
+You need to create 3 buckets in your preferred Cloud provider

 + Import Bucket
 + Client Bucket